Welding-arc:

 Most often the work needs to be well prepared and fixtured to avoid movement and deformation.
 Frequently an auxiliary argon flow must be supplied from the back side.

 A specialized automated version, called orbital welding, used for welding tube ends to tube-sheets for boilers, or for circumferential welds around tubes, provides the controlled speed and the guided circular motion of torch and filler as needed.
+See our Orbital Welding page.

-The need of filler metal, if at all required, depends on the thickness, the shape and the desired characteristics of the weld.
 When filler is added, a rod is manually fed from the side through the arc until its tip melts and is added to the molten pool.
-For automatic welding the filler wire may be added continuously through a wire feeder at constant speed, while the tig torch moves relative to the workpiece.

 Better yet...